suhara/suhara.github.io/_pages/about.md

 What's New?
 ======
+- 2021-12: Our paper "Annotating Columns with Pre-trained Language Models" has been accepted at SIGMOD 2022!
 - 2021-09: I'm teaching a fall semester course "CIS 6930 Topics in Computing for Data Science", which covers a variety of Deep Learning techniques at [New College of Florida](https://www.ncf.edu/) as part of the [Graduate Program in Applied Data Science](https://www.ncf.edu/academics/graduate-program/).
 - 2021-09: Our paper ["Convex Aggregation for Opinion Summarization"](https://arxiv.org/abs/2104.01371) has been accepted to Findings of EMNLP 2021!
 - 2021-08: Happy to be selected as an Outstanding Reviewer at [ACL-IJCNLP 2021](https://2021.aclweb.org/)!